 Besides Scott, McClellan had enemies in Congress.
 Some Republicans distrusted McClellan because he was a member of the Democratic Party.
 Radical Republicans questioned his allegiance to their mission for emancipation.
 Like Lincoln at the time of his election, McClellan viewed slavery as a constitutionally sanctioned institution entitled to federal protection.

 The most notable person on McClellan’s list of critics was President Lincoln.
 Despite his early infatuation and support for McClellan, Lincoln eventually tired of the general’s insolence and indecisiveness.
 McClellan formed a low opinion of Lincoln when the future president worked as a lawyer for the Illinois Central Railroad.
 Privately, the general referred to Lincoln as a “gorilla,” a “baboon,” and “unworthy of … his high position.”
-Less than two weeks after Lincoln elevated him to commander of the U.S. Army, McClellan dishonored the president when Lincoln visited his home.
-After obliging the president wait for thirty minutes, McClellan sent word that he had already retired for the evening and refused to see him.
+Less than two weeks after Lincoln elevated him to the commander of the U.S. Army, McClellan dishonored the president when Lincoln visited his home.
+After obliging the president to wait for thirty minutes, McClellan sent word that he had already retired for the evening and refused to see him.

 The affable Lincoln may have been willing to tolerate McClellan’s personal disdain if his general-in-chief had been willing to show that he was making progress toward bringing the rebellion to the swift conclusion that the president desired.
 When McClellan refused to share plans for his grand assault on Richmond, Lincoln began acting as his own general, convening private war councils with McClellan’s subordinates and making plans of his own.
 At one such conclave, Lincoln reportedly stated that “If General McClellan does not want to use the Army, I would like to borrow it for a time, provided I could see how it could be made to do something.”
 By the spring of 1862, Lincoln’s lost his patience.
 On March 11, he issued “President’s War Order, No. 3” relieving McClellan of all commands except the Department of the Potomac.